24 September 2020

 A 38-year-old businessman from Hertfordshire - who didn’t even own a bicycle two months ago - is due to arrive in Beirut this afternoon (Thurs 24 Sept).
 Eddie el Lamaa, has ridden through nine countries en route to the Lebanese capital.

-Eddie, whose parents are originally from Lebanon, undertook this incredible journey to raise money for the British Red Cross’ Beirut Emergency Appeal, gaining widespread media attention across Europe along the way.
+Eddie, whose parents are originally from Lebanon, undertook this incredible journey to raise money for the British Red Cross’ Beirut Emergency Appeal (now closed), gaining widespread media attention across Europe along the way.

 The “novice cyclist” has been on the road for 40 days and has so far raised over £50k, which will be passed to the Lebanese Red Cross to support the relief effort following the massive explosion in Beirut on 4 August.